Queen Bee (comics): Queen Bee (Zazzala)

 Zazzala reappeared in JLA #34 (October 1999), when Lex Luthor contacts her to join his Injustice Gang.
 She agrees, freeing The General from his asteroid prison in exchange for a percentage of Earth's population to become her drones.
 She also participates in other battles against the League.
 Her main effort is concentrated upon the city of New York where she forces many of the citizens to craft an 'egg matrix' out of local supplies as a way to secure even more mind-control.
 She attempts to brainwash Green Lantern and Steel to serve her using 'hypno-pollen', but both heroes are able to fight it off; Huntress encouraged Green Lantern to resist the pollen, and Steel's suit's data-protection immune systems protected him from the pollen's effects.
 The Queen displayed impressive physical strength, as she was able to overpower, dominate, and defeat Big Barda in direct combat.
-Using the Queen Bee's inability to see the color red, which many of the superheroes had in their costumes, Wonder Woman and Big Barda keep the Queen's forces occupied while Steel and Plastic Man get the drop on the Queen, Plastic Man covering Steel to render him virtually invisible to the bees.
+Exploiting Queen Bee's inability to see the color red, which many of the superheroes had in their costumes, Wonder Woman and Barda keep the Queen's forces occupied while Steel and Plastic Man get the drop on the Queen, Plastic Man covering Steel to render him virtually invisible to the bees.
 Utilizing a Boom Tube, technology controlled by Barda, they teleport the Queen and her army back to Korll.

 Later, Zazzala and her drones join Luthor's new Secret Society of Super Villains.
 The Queen becomes the leader of the H.I.V.E., a multi-national criminal enterprise.
 She appears in the six-part Villains United limited series.
 A small team of villains, known as the Secret Six, attack her base as part of a war against the Society.
-Her forces are defeated, the base's prisoner, Firestorm, is freed and Zazzala herself is badly wounded.
+Her forces are defeated, the base's prisoners Firestorm and Gehenna are freed, and Zazzala is badly wounded.

-One Year Later, Zazzala appears in JLA #20, fully healed from her injuries, and attempting to steal a matter transportation device that will appear to allow her to transport her troops to earth.
+One Year Later, Zazzala appears in JLA #20, fully healed from her injuries, and attempting to steal a matter transportation device that will allow her to transport her troops to earth.
 She is defeated by Wonder Woman and captured by the Flash.

-In 2016, DC Comics implemented another relaunch of its books called "DC Rebirth", which restored its continuity to a form much as it was prior to "The New 52".
-Under her re-debut in Gail Simone's Plastic Man mini-series, the Queen Bee appears as a member of the Cabal, a criminal organization made up of Per Degaton, Doctor Psycho, Amazo, and Hugo Strange.
+In 2016, DC Comics implemented a relaunch of its books called "DC Rebirth", which restored its continuity to a form much as it was prior to The New 52.
+Under her re-debut in Gail Simone's Plastic Man mini-series, Queen Bee appears as a member of the Cabal, a criminal organization consisting of Per Degaton, Doctor Psycho, Amazo, and Hugo Strange.